 The picture shows Rolf Kenmo, management consultant and inventor of the HumanGuide Concepts and Giselle Welter, psychologist and CTO for RH 99 (Resources Humanos).
-This event is a release of the book Let the Personality Bloom in 2007 in Sao Paulo, as a milestone for the cooperation that started in 2000.
-The cooperation has mostly been in the format of a so-called global virtual team, because the distance between Sweden and Brazil is great and our resources have been small.
-In this cooperation the HumanGuide concepts have been invaluable, i.e. mostly because both have clearly understood each other's personality and their effects (MiniProfiles) -- from the first moment.
+Our cooperation started in 2000.
+That has mostly been in a global virtual team.
+In this cooperation the HumanGuide concepts have been invaluable, i.e. mostly because both we have clearly understood each other's personality (our profiles) and their effects – from the first moment.

 The HumanGuide concepts support you so that you can more easily can get a team with diversity to cooperate better.